Huang Chao-chin

-Huang Chao-chin (黃朝琴, Taiwanese: N̂g Tiâu-khîm, October 25, 1897 – July 5, 1972), known by the courtesy name Lan-ting and pen name Chao Jin, Nien-tai, was Taiwanese diplomat and politician.
+Huang Chao-chin (黃朝琴, Taiwanese: N̂g Tiâu-khîm, October 25, 1897 – July 5, 1972), known by the courtesy name Lan-ting and pen name Chao Jin or Nien-tai, was a Taiwanese diplomat and politician.
 Born in Yanshui Port, Chiayi County, Taiwan under Japanese rule (now Yanshuei District, Tainan), he pursued his early education in Japan and later studied public international law in the United States.
 Upon completion of his studies, he went to the Republic of China to serve in the Ministry of Foreign Affairs of the Nationalist government.
 He held various positions including Provincial Speaker and member of the Central Committee of the Kuomintang, and presided over the Taiwan Provincial Assembly for nearly two decades.

 Early life and education

 Huang Chao-chin was born on October 25, 1897, in Yanshui Port, Chiayi County, Japanese Taiwan.
 After the death of his grandfather and father when he was ten years old, his mother, Cai, raised him and his younger siblings.
 In 1914, he graduated from a public school in Yanshui Port (today's Tainan Yanshui Elementary School).
 He later studied business at Changhua Public School, but dropped out in the second grade to manage the family property and his father's business.

 In 1917, Huang Chao-chin moved to Tokyo, Japan, where he lived in a "lower dormitory" and pursued his studies.
 He was admitted to the third grade of Nihon Junior High School (today's Nihon Gakuen Junior High School and High School), and his younger brother transferred to the second grade of the school.

 In 1920, he studied economics at Waseda University in Japan.
 During this period, he co-founded the "Taiwan Minbao" with his friends.
-In 1923, he published "On the Reform of Chinese Language," advocating the popularization of Written vernacular Chinese.
+In 1923, he published "On the Reform of Chinese Language," advocating the popularization of written vernacular Chinese.
 Huang Chao-chin then went to the United States to study at the University of Illinois.